dperezhi/DNA-Library/README.md

 - Synthetic Biology enthusiasts and hobbyists

 ### User Stories
-- As a user, I want to be able to add a DNA sequence into a list with all of the sequences.
-I want to be able to specify the name, part, organism it comes from, reference, and author.
+- As a user, I want to be able to add a DNA sequence to a DNA list.
+I want to be able to specify the name, the nucleotide sequence, and organism of origin.
-- As a user, I want to be able to see my list, and select a DNA sequence to modify it.
+- As a user, I want to be able to see my list, and choose a DNA sequence to modify.
-- As a user, I want to be able to add MoClo and/or Biobrick flanks to my DNA sequences.
+- As a user, I want to be able to add MoClo flanks to my DNA sequences.
 - As a user, I want to be able to change the DNA sequence into a protein sequence.